Apply to a Health Sciences Program

 What to Expect Once You Have Been Admitted

-To provide students with the most robust clinical educational experience and to ensure that students progress and graduate as scheduled, it is highly recommended that applicants weigh all of their options before agreeing to a conditional acceptance into their desired health science program.
-In order to facilitate this decision-making, students should understand all of the requirements of their program, including clinical education.
+To provide students with the most robust clinical educational experience and to ensure that students’ progress and graduate as scheduled, applicants are strongly encouraged to weigh all options before accepting a conditional acceptance into their desired health science program.
+To facilitate this decision-making, students should understand all the requirements of their program, including clinical education.

 To be placed in a clinical educational experience, students must comply with the guidelines and requirements of HCC clinical sites, including health and wellness directives.
-Most clinical sites require background checks, health testing, drug screens and immunizations, including proof of COVID-19 vaccination.
+Most clinical sites require background checks, health testing, drug screens, and immunizations.

-However, most healthcare facilities do require the vaccine as a condition of employment, volunteering, or student clinical placement.
-If a student chooses not to disclose their COVID-19 vaccination status or is not vaccinated, HCC may not be able to place the student in clinical rotations.
-HCC will work to place such students into a clinical site that does not require the vaccine, provided such a site is available and HCC has an active affiliation agreement in place that meets the necessary conditions to provide an appropriate learning opportunity for the student.
-However, HCC cannot guarantee that clinical sites that do not require the COVID vaccine will be available at the time the student requires placement.
-At this time, many healthcare facilities are not accepting religious or medical exemptions for the COVID-19 vaccine for clinical students.
+Many healthcare facilities require specific immunizations as a condition of employment, volunteering, or student clinical placement.
+If a student chooses not to receive or provide proof of required immunizations, HCC may be unable to place the student in clinical rotations.
+HCC will make reasonable efforts to place such students in a clinical site that does not require immunization(s), provided an appropriate site is available, and HCC has an active affiliation agreement that meets the necessary conditions to support the student’s learning outcomes.
+Though HCC cannot guarantee that such sites will be available at the time clinical placement is needed.

-Students with questions about clinical requirements and placement may contact the program director of their program of interest.
+Students with questions about clinical requirements or placement should contact the program director of their program of interest.